The Shelltone

 The origin of Shelltone Whale Project

-It was in Maui, Hawaii, in 1981, that Pierre Lavagne de Castellan first heard of the Koholas, the singing guardians of the ocean.
-This discovery marked the start of a unique adventure, at the crossroads of science, music and respect for cetaceans.
+It was in Maui, Hawaii, in 1981, that Pierre Lavagne de Castellan first met the Koholas, the singing whales, guardians of the Ocean..
+This encounter marked the beginning of a unique adventure, at the crossroads of science, music and respect for cetaceans.

 Fascinated by the song of humpback whales, Pierre was captivated by the exceptional quality of their music: complex harmonies, unheard-of tessitura, and a deep sense that these songs had a meaning, a specific purpose, perhaps even a spiritual dimension.
 It was obvious that these melodies didn't just exist to please the human ear; ; they played an essential role in the lives of these marine giants.